 Per Section 163 Florida Statutes, local governments are required to create, adopt and maintain a Comprehensive Plan that addresses where residential and non-residential uses are located in the area.
-Polk County’s addresses the location of uses within unincorporated Polk County.
-Florida Statues provides for two methods to amend the Comprehensive Plan (Small Scale and Large Scale Amendments).
-Amendments to Comprehensive Plan are proposed by property owners and sometimes local governments to change the designation from those listed within the Comprehensive Plan to another one list in the Comprehensive Plan.
+Polk County addresses the location of uses within unincorporated Polk County.
+Florida Statues provides for two methods to amend the Comprehensive Plan – Small Scale and Large Scale Amendments.
+Amendments to the Comprehensive Plan are proposed by property owners, and sometimes local governments, to change the designation from those listed within the Comprehensive Plan to another one listed in the Comprehensive Plan.
 Amendments can also include text amendments.
 Small Scale amendments are for properties 10 acres or less and Large Scale amendments are for text amendments and properties that are larger than 10 acres.
 Each requires a review by the Planning Commission and the Board of County Commissioners.
 Only Large Scale amendments are reviewed by state and regional agencies.
-Please see the links (at the bottom of this webpage) to the Florida Division of Community Development for more on these types of amendments.

 The Growth Management Act authorizes the Department of Economic Opportunity, Division of Community Development (DCD), to review comprehensive plans and plan amendments for compliance with the Florida’s Growth Management Act (Chapter 163, Part II, Florida Statutes, The Local Government Comprehensive Planning and Land Development Regulation Act).
 Other review agencies, including the regional planning councils, water management districts, the Departments of State, Transportation, Environmental Protection, and Agriculture, and the Florida Fish and Wildlife Conservation Commission also review comprehensive plans and amendments and issue recommended objections to DCD.
 Local governments may amend their comprehensive plans twice per year.